tri-cods/install/guides/nltk.md

 ## Installation instructions: Microsoft Windows 10

-Before getting startied, there are some things to note about software versions.
+Before getting started, there are some things to note about software versions.
 First, these installation instructions work with Microsoft Windows 10.

 Second, if you have completed the Python workshop, you have probably downloaded the Anaconda package.
 Therefore, you may already have NLTK installed on your computer.
 The below instructions begin with an NLTK check and, in the case that you do not have NLTK installed, walk you through the installation.